thoschr/kalendar/README.md

 ### Motivation
 I need to schedule my time in a more efficient way.
 I don't like online calendar like google calendar for the privacy issues.
 I looked for some good calendar application, but seems there are just a couple of such calendars.
 This is a shame, because linux exists from so many years and the users need to have a good calendar application.
 The two main calendar applications are: gnome-desktop and korganizer.
 Their problems are a lot of dependencies and complicated compilation.
 So I decided to develop a simple but powerful calendar with painless compilation, without dependencies and desktop environment independent.

+### Compilation

+You need to have `qmake`.
+In Fedora you can find it inside the `qt-devel` package.

+You need to install also `sqlite3` developer package.
+In Fedora the package is called `sqlite-devel`.

+After you've installed these packages, you can run `qmake` (or `qmake-qt5` in Fedora) inside the src folder and then the `make` command.
+You should get the Kalendar executable inside the same folder.

 ### License
 GPLv3